ANSSI-FR/chipsec-check/README.md

 (in [French](https://www.ssi.gouv.fr/guide/exigences-de-securite-materielles/)
 as well)

-Provided tools can be used to build two bootable USB keys:
+Provided tools can be used to build a bootable USB key.
+This key can boot in the following modes:

 - the first around the [chipsec](https://github.com/chipsec/chipsec) tool edited by Intel, integrated in a Debian live distribution, which can be used